freezy/node-pind/README.md

 Credits
 =======

-Full credits for the high score features go to Dna Disturber's [PINemHi](http://www.pinemhi.com/), along with a big thanks for the permission to redistribute the binary.
+* Full credits for the high score features go to Dna Disturber's [PINemHi](http://www.pinemhi.com/), along with a big thanks for the permission to redistribute the binary.
 Looking forward to even more features!
+* Thanks to Sacha Greif for the nice [3D buttons](http://sachagreif.com/bootstrap/).

 License